ASainio/WISE-Light-Curves/detailed_examples and known issues.md

 ![Alt text](https://github.com/ASainio/WISE-Light-Curves/blob/main/null-hyph.png)

-The idea for guessing baseline is to be determine how many datapoints are brighter and fainter compared to baseline.
-This is ASASSN-21qj.
+Datapoints within range of null hypothesis, brighter and fainter counted.
+These are in catalog presented % totaling to 100%.
+Example is ASASSN-21qj where over 50% of datapoints are above the baseline indicating of brightening.